samszotkowski/osrs_official_client/README.md

 - Change `output_loot_log_path` at the top to be the place you want your output log file to go.
   - If the file you put in there already exists, no big deal, it will create a new one with a number after it each time you run it.

+==Trivia==
+- The in-game look at the "Drops view" will only ever show your last 20 kc, but the database holds much more.
+Idk why they cut it off at 20.